Customs Charges From UK to Ireland.

 Amazon will pay any VAT and duties on your behalf so you won’t be getting emails or texts from An Post or couriers about extra charges.

-Amazon states “you won’t be charged additional fees if the actual Import Fees exceed the Import Fees Deposit we estimated.”
+Amazon states “You won’t be charged additional fees if the actual Import Fees exceed the Import Fees Deposit we estimated.”

 VAT in Ireland on Online Shopping from the UK